Skip to main content

 Levels:

 • Beneath the corpus level, we have documents.
 Documents represent a cohesive piece of text and are a familiar concept--think Microsoft Word or Google Docs.
-For news or magazine publications, article may be more accurate term than document.
+For news or magazine publications, article may be a more accurate term than document.
 In some cases, it may be unclear if text should be grouped into one or many documents--e.g., in the case of book chapters--but regardless, in these cases it's straightforward to segment the text in either fashion.

 • Within a document, there is a greater variety of segments that may work best.
 We present one that's drawn from the HTML DOM standard: a document is composed of sections, where each section contains headings and paragraphs.
 The paragraphs are further grouped into sentences, which consist of tokens.
 Tokens can be words, or subwords/morphemes, or characters, or even longer text segments when lexicons are built using information-theoretic approaches.